Gelli Haha

-Angel Abaya (born September 23, 1996), also known as Gelli Haha, is a Filipino American singer based in Los Angeles.
+Angel Abaya (born September 23, 1996), also known as Gelli Haha, is an American singer based in Los Angeles.
 As Angel Abaya, she released her first extended play, Quaranmood (2020), and her debut studio album, The Bubble (2023).

 After releasing The Bubble, Abaya adopted the stage name "Gelli Haha" and released the studio album Switcheroo (2025) under the alias.
 Haha's aesthetic extensively utilizes the color red and is noted for its childishness and comedic nature.
 She received attention from major music publications due to this aesthetic.

 Early life

-Angel Abaya was born in Boise, Idaho on September 23, 1996.
-Her maternal grandmother is a music professor in Great Falls, Montana and plays the pipe organ at her church.
-During her pre-adolescent years, Abaya began listening to jazz music which she credits with helping her find "more self expression" in her "voice."
-She began playing the violin at the age of six and later, the piano at the age of eight, and also partook in choir and orchestra during her childhood.
+Angel Abaya was born in Boise, Idaho, on September 23, 1996.
+She is of Filipino descent through her father, and English and Irish descent through her mother.
+Her maternal grandmother is a music professor in Great Falls, Montana, and plays the pipe organ at her church.
+During her pre-adolescent years, Abaya began listening to jazz music, which she credits with helping her find "more self expression in [her] voice".
+She began playing the violin at the age of six and later the piano at the age of eight, and also partook in choir and orchestra during her childhood.

-During her adolescence, she began playing the guitar but did not do so seriously until she became an adult.
-Abaya joined Boise's music scene at the age of eighteen and was a member in several bands, one of which led her to receive an invitation from a performing arts group named LED.
+During her adolescence, she dabbled in playing the guitar, but did not become a prolific guitarist until adulthood.
+Abaya entered Boise's music scene at the age of eighteen and was a member in several bands, one of which spawned an invitation to collaborate with the contemporary performing arts company LED.

 She eventually became the group's program director.
 Abaya worked in the Treefort Music Fest's communications department and as a teacher at the music education non-profit organization Boise Rock School.
 Her job consisted of creating blogs, communicating with media journalists, project managers and graphic designers.
 She also performed at the festival.